tomnatt/tomnatt/rpg/boatlaunch/index.md

 Amo'c turned back to face the lake.
 "I see.
 You are _kalah-tah_."

 "What does that..."
 Fraiser began, but West interrupted her "No, that is not the case."
 Fraiser turned a questioning look on West, who winced.
-"He's just exercising that jaffa wit."
+"He's just exercising that Jaffa wit."
 He turned back to Amo'c.
 "Please stop trying to be helpful."

 Amo'c closed his eyes and leaned back in the sun, a ghost of a smile playing over his lips.
 "Indeed."